Book British Airways Flights Now To Lock In Distance-Based Earnings Book British Airways Flights Now To Lock In Distance-Based Earnings

 From October 18, 2023, British Airways Executive Club members booking and flying with BA and Iberia will earn Avios according to their tier status as follows:

-• Blue members will earn 6 Avios per qualifying £1 spent.
+• Blue members: 6 Avios per qualifying £1 spent.

-• Bronze members will earn 7 Avios per qualifying £1 spent.
+• Bronze members: 7 Avios per qualifying £1 spent.

-• Silver members will earn 8 Avios per qualifying £1 spent.
+• Silver members: 8 Avios per qualifying £1 spent.

-• Gold members will earn 9 Avios per qualifying £1 spent.
+• Gold members: 9 Avios per qualifying £1 spent.

-In terms of what is considered a qualifying spend, these include:
+In terms of what is considered qualifying spending, these include:

 • The base fare of the ticket.